kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 ## Latency
 One explicit goal of MoqTransfork is to support multiple latency targets.

-This is accomplished by using the same Tracks and Group for all viewers, but sliiightly changing the behavior based on the subscription.
+This is accomplished by using the same Tracks and Group for all viewers, but slightly changing the behavior based on the subscription.
-This is driven by the subscriber, allowing them to choose the tradeoff between latency and reliability.
+This is driven by the subscriber, allowing them to choose the trade-off between latency and reliability.
 This may be done on the fly via SUBSCRIBE_UPDATE, for example if a high-latency viewer wishes to join the stage and suddenly needs real-time latency.

 The below examples assume one audio and one video track.